Japan to mull ability to hit enemy bases in defence review

-TOKYO Japan should strengthen the ability of its military to deter and counter missile attacks, including the possible acquisition of the ability to hit enemy bases, the Defence Ministry said, but officials denied this would be used for pre-emptive strikes.
+TOKYO, July 26 Japan should beef up its military's ability to deter and counter missile attacks, including the possible acquisition of the ability to hit enemy bases, the Defence Ministry said, but officials denied this would be used for pre-emptive strikes.

-The proposal - Japan's latest step away from the constraints of its pacifist constitution - is part of a review of defence policy by Prime Minister Shinzo Abe's government, which released an interim report on the issue on Friday.
-Final review conclusions are due by the end of the year.
+The proposal - Japan's latest step away from the constraints of its pacifist constitution - is part of a review of defence policy by Prime Minister Shinzo Abe's government, an interim report on which was released on Friday.
+The final conclusions of the review are due by the end of the year.

-The report by a defence ministry panel echoed concerns aired in Japan's latest defence white paper about North Korea's missile and nuclear programmes, and China's military build-up and increased activity by its ships and aircraft near disputed islands in the East China Sea - where Japanese and Chinese vessels and planes have been playing cat-and-mouse.

-Given Japan's strained ties with China over the tiny islands and Tokyo's wartime history, Beijing could react strongly to the proposals, which come after Abe cemented his grip on power with a big win in a weekend election for parliament's upper house.
+Given Japan's strained ties with China over disputed isles and Japan's wartime history, Beijing could react strongly to the proposals, which come after Abe cemented his grip on power with a big win in a weekend election for parliament's upper house.

-The Defence Ministry panel said it was necessary to comprehensively strengthen "the ability to deter and respond to ballistic missiles".
-Officials denied, however, that this implied Japan would make pre-emptive strikes.
+The Defence Ministry said in the report it was necessary to comprehensively strengthen "the ability to deter and respond to ballistic missiles".
+But in a sign of the sensitivity of the issue, a ministry official denied that this implied Japan would make pre-emptive strikes against enemy bases.

+"Our country is building up ballistic missile defence ... but North Korea and other countries are improving their capabilities," a ministry official told reporters.

+"It is necessary to consider whether we should have the option to strike an enemy's missile launch facilities," he said.
+"But we are not at all thinking about initiating attacks on enemy bases when we are not under attack."

 STRETCHING THE LIMITS